Bad debts are losses to the business.

 What happens when bad debt is recovered?

-We can record all debts that are uncollectible as bad debts.
-However, if there is any recovery from such loss due to any reason, then it’s an income.
+We can record all uncollectible debts as bad debts.
+However, if there is any recovery from such a loss for any reason, then it’s an income.
 Therefore, we need to record such cash inflow as income to the entity.

 How do you treat bad debts recovered in the Profit and Loss Account?

-We will treat bad debts recovered as income in the Profit and Loss account considering its nature.
+Considering its nature, we will treat bad debts recovered as income in the Profit and Loss account.

 In General, all Assets and Expenses will have a debit balance, and all Liabilities and incomes will have a credit balance.
 Therefore, Bad debts recovered GL being income will be on the credit side of the Trial balance.

-Bad debts recovered entry is to record the income receivable from already recorded bad debt.
-So, it’s a recovery from a loss asset.
-So, we will debit the bank account (asset account) and Credit to the bad debts recovery account (income account) in the journal entry.
+Bad debts recovered entry is to record the income receivable from already recorded bad debts.
+So, it’s a recovery from a lost asset.
+So, we will debit the bank account (asset account) and credit the bad debts recovery account (income account) in the journal entry.